Uttama (Chola dynasty): Personal life

 Uttama was the son of Gandaraditya Chola and Sembiyan Mahadevi, who was the daughter of a Malavarayar chieftain.
 Uttama had several queens, some of whose names are known.
 His chief queen was Orattanan (Urattayana) Sorabbaiyar Tribhuvana-Mahadeviyar.
 Other queens included Kaduvettigal Nandippottairaiyar, likely a Pallava princess, and Siddhavadavan Suttiyar, who was related to Vikramasola-Miladudaiyar, a prominent feudal king ruling over Miladu (part of present-day South Arcot District).

 Uttama was named Gandan Madhurantakan, also known as Uttama, by his father after his paternal uncles.
 Unlike some other Chola kings, Uttama took after his mother and was known for his piety.
 His devout nature and support allowed Sembiyan Mahadevi to continue her temple restoration work.
 Uttama is remembered for his compassion, even towards his enemies.

 As with most ancient Indian kings, Uttama was religiously tolerant.
-Although a Saivite (worshipper of Siva), he also donated to temples dedicated to Vishnu, especially to the Ullagaladar temple.
+Although a Shaivite (worshipper of Shiva), he also donated to temples dedicated to Vishnu, especially to the Ullagaladar temple.
 He also granted large degrees of autonomy to his districts.
 He brought in the best talent from other kingdoms.
 Kachipeedu (modern Kanchipuram) is also mentioned as one of his prominent cities.
 He is known to have contributed money, cattle, sheep to temples in modern Kumbakonam, Thirunallam (modern Konnerirajapuram), Thiruvallarai, Thirupatturai, Thirunedugalam, Thiruvisalur, Thirunaraiyur, Thiruvalangadu, Thirukkodika, etc.

 Uttama's mother pioneered the process of kalpani—converting brick, mortar, and wooden structures into granite, and there is inscriptional evidence to show that he actively funded his mother in this work.
 She made a conscious effort to copy the older inscriptions before she re-built the temple, for example in a temple in Aavatuturai which was sung by the Moovar, that is the Saivite saints, Appar, Sundarar and Sambandhar there is an older inscription from the time before the temple was rebuilt.
 At other places like the Choleeswara temple at Kurralam which was sung by Appar and Sundarar, there is an inscription that says it was built by Sembiyan Mahadevi She survived this king and lived on for another 16 years into the reign of Rajaraja I.